Certifications / Cloud

 Supported

-Looking at the chart above, there are two key features missing that limit its use in a production environment: support and central management.
+Looking at the chart above, the free version was missing two key features: support and central management.

-Support.
-Support is the biggest difference between the free and paid versions.
+1. Support: Support was the biggest difference between the free and paid versions.
 What's not shown on this chart are the levels of support.
-VMware provides various tiers of service-level agreements from the budget-conscious to the luxurious.
+VMware provides various tiers of service-level agreements, from the budget-conscious to the luxurious.

-Central Management.
-The free version of ESXi is perfect for development and testing of small sets of applications for development purposes.
+2. Central Management: The free version of ESXi was perfect for developing and testing small sets of applications for development purposes.
 However, it doesn't allow central management.
-Within the paid version that service is called vCenter Server — it makes day-to-day administration, monitoring, and patching easier.
+Within the paid version, that service is called vCenter Server—it makes day-to-day administration, monitoring, and patching easier.

-Due to the limitations of the free version from a support and management perspective, it is not recommended for use in production environments.
-But there are some good uses for the free ESXi including testing, disaster recovery, and personal development.
+Due to its limitations from a support and management perspective, the free version was not recommended for use in production environments.
+However, the free ESXi had some good use cases, including:

 Test Driving VMware Products